As a member of Blue Shield of California Promise Health Plan you have important rights and responsibilities.

 - Health care from a Federally Qualified Health Center (FQHC)

-- Health care at an Indian Health Center
+- Health care at an American Indian Health Center

 - A second opinion

-- Information materials in other formats.
+- Receive information materials in other formats.
 For example, you can request large size print upon request

 You have the right to suggest changes to our health plan: